 Targeting high value, repeat customers seems like a good strategy to me!
 This is an example of a Google Analytics Segment that includes UK or Irish customers who have previously bought on the site, and have visited the site in the past 14 days.
 It can be used to create a Remarketing list.

 Once you have selected the Ads account to associate the remarketing list with, this custom remarketing list will appear in that Ads account almost instantly and can then be targeted with ads.

 Where to Start?

-The capabilities of Google AdWords Remarketing are significant and sometimes it can be difficult to know where to start.
+The capabilities of Google Ads Remarketing are significant and sometimes it can be difficult to know where to start.
 I believe that Remarketing has the potential to drive sales and leads for any business with one caveat; Remarketing is dependent on the quality and volume of traffic to the website.
 My advice?
 Give it a try, start with a test campaign for one product or service and build your remarketing campaign from there.

 Sue Palmer, Partner at EzSales, is an internet marketing consultant based in Galway.
 She has been running Ads campaigns for over 18 years.
 Sue loves sports, particularly basketball and golf and sitting by the fire with a nice glass of red wine.
 Find out more about how EzSales can help your business with online advertising.